habuka036/wakame-vdc-wiki/en/features/security-groups.md

 In Wakame-vdc, every virtual network interface (vnic) will have its own firewall.
 These firewalls are implemented using [Netfilter](http://www.netfilter.org).
 Even if one instance has multiple vnics, they will still each have their own firewall.

-These firewalls are implemented on the HVA and network traffic is filtered before it reaches the instance's vnic.
+These firewalls are implemented on the [[HVA|Jargon-Dictionary#HVA]] and network traffic is filtered before it reaches the instance's vnic.

 [[security-groups-images/low_level_overview.png]]